Course Fee Request Form

 The department is expected to bear the general costs related to the development, instruction and assessment of offering a course are expected to be borne by the department and college, including materials related to the mechanics of teaching the course, such as course outlines, syllabi, exams, and similar handouts, and the purchase, maintenance, and replacement costs of instructional and other capital equipment.
 The department is also expected to bear the costs of staffing courses, including personnel employed to aid in the course such as teaching assistants and guest speakers.

 Students are expected to pay directly for the cost of supplemental written materials, such as supplemental readings, if they are to have ownership of the materials.
 The costs of supplemental written materials will not be assessed through the course fee system.
-If the department does not wish to cover the costs of such materials, the materials should be sold to the students through the University Bookstore or other local distributors.
+If the department does not wish to cover the costs of such materials, the materials should be sold to the students through the Iowa Hawk Shop and University Bookstore.
 This procedure simplifies the financial transaction, and helps to avoid possible copyright infringement.

-To request a new course fee or change/renew an existing course fee, the person with the course fee initiator role for the department initiates the request in MAUI.
+To request a new course fee or change/renew an existing course fee, the person with the course fee initiator role for the department initiates the request using the MAUI Course Fee Request Form.
 The request must include a budget detailing what costs will be covered by the fee and a revenue estimate based on projected enrollments.
 If changing an existing course fee, any existing account surplus or deficit should be explained.
-The request goes through workflow and must be reviewed and approved by the Administrative Home Department Executive Officer (DEO), Budget Officer, and Academic Dean, then forwarded to the Fee Committee.
-The committee reviews each request and, if approved by a majority vote, forwards the fee request to the Associate Provost and to the Senior Vice President & Treasurer for final approval.
+The request goes through workflow and must be reviewed and approved by the administrative home department executive officer (DEO), budget officer, and academic dean, then forwarded to the fee committee.
+The committee reviews each request and, if approved by a majority vote, forwards the fee request to the associate provost and to the senior vice president and treasurer for final approval.

 Fee approval will expire after five years.
 For example, a fee implemented for fall 2014 will be effective through summer 2019.
 To reinstate the fee, a new fee request must be submitted by the appropriate deadline.